pydanny/pydanny.github.com/posts2013/2013-07-11-django-python-3.rst

 `django-stripe-payments`_ (in progress)
 ---------------------------------------

 While django-zebra is better known for handling stripe payments, I prefer to use Eldarion's excellent, well-maintained and tested django-stripe-payments.
-Unfortunately, it's tests fail with Python 3 because **django-nose** is still in the process of being ported to...
-Python 3.
-Since there is no way I'm going to use a payment tool that can't run it's tests, I'm waiting for **django-nose** to be updated.
+It was delayed because django-nose wasn't Python 3 compatible, but that's been fixed as of at least 7/28/2013.
+Unfortunately, it's Travis-CI tests fail with the Django 1.5 era custom user model because of what might be a linter misconfiguration.

 Of course, I informed the maintainers of my efforts, problems, and look forward to working with them.

+**Update 07/30/2013**: Updated the text to reflect the current status of the linter problems I'm having. :P

 .. _`django-stripe-payments`: https://pypi.python.org/pypi/django-stripe-payments